-This course introduces first-year students in business and professional programs and related fields to success strategies for self-leadership and college-level academic inquiry, including career planning, problem solving, critical thinking, communication, cultural competence, working within teams, and institutional knowledge.
+This course introduces first-year students in business and professional programs and related fields to success strategies for self-leadership and college-level scholarship, including career planning, problem solving, critical thinking, professionalism, cultural competence, working within teams, and basic business literacy, as well helping students gain institutional knowledge of the College.
 Students create a comprehensive personal leadership plan, including academic, financial, and career/transfer components.
 Business students are required to enroll in BUSL 101 within the first twelve credits.

 Business Leadership Courses

 BUSL 101 - Navigating Leadership and Business Professions

 BUSL 125 - Customer Service Leadership

 This course covers the major components of customer service, including techniques to provide information and effectively resolve customer issues through various communication methods.
 Students will learn to use customer service as a competitive advantage by understanding the customers' perspectives and identifying ways to meet or exceed their needs and expectations.